hszrnim/llvm_RVQ/README.md

 Sup guys, I'm the author of this project, hszrnim.
 It's my pleasure to share this project with you.
-This is a C++/C to RISCV (Quantr format) compiler based on the LLVM compiler, for further CPU development.
+This is a C++/C to RISCV compiler based on the LLVM compiler, for further CPU development.

 Instead of simply translating between languages,